 Are Indiana Court Records Public?

-The Indiana Access to Public Records Act is the state’s freedom of information law.
-This act was enacted in 1983, and it grants all members of the access to public records in Indiana.
-As defined by this law, a public record is any documented information created, received, retained, maintained, or filed by or with a public agency.
+Indiana court records fall under the public domain per state laws.
+The Indiana Access to Public Records Act grants public access to any documented information created, received, retained, maintained, or filed by or with a public agency.

 How Do I Find Court Records in Indiana?